Great Places for Meeting

 Let’s face it, meeting new people can be a challenge at any age.
 Finding new people you connect with often takes some time and effort.
 It means putting yourself out there.
-It means looking for an environment where there are other people your age or that have interests similar to yours.
-We’ve put together a list of places that can provide an opportunity for those of us in our “seasoned” years to meet and get to know each other.
+It means looking for an environment where there are other people your age with interests similar to yours.
+We’ve put together a list of places that can provide an opportunity for those of us in our “seasoned” years to meet up and get to know each other.

 Hit the Links

 If you enjoy playing golf, the local golf course is a great place to meet other golfers who share your passion.
 Perhaps you would be interested in joining a senior golf league and entering a senior golf tournament or two.
 If you are not a golfer, most courses offer classes to help you learn the sport.
 Many golf courses have special rates for seniors, so make sure to take advantage of them.

 Most garden clubs have monthly meetings where members share gardening tips and socialize.
 If you enjoy planting and/or tending a garden of any type or size, joining a garden club will introduce you to other gardening enthusiasts in your area.
 Some garden clubs are for seniors only.
 To find out if there‘s a garden club in your area, try contacting your local horticultural society, senior center, or library.

 What are you interested in?
 Most likely, you can find a class on the subject.
 Check out continuing-education classes at local high schools, colleges, and universities.
 Many colleges allow older adults to audit classes at no cost.
 If you would like to take up a new activity or hobby, look for lessons offered in your community.
 Your local library, senior center, or newspaper may have a directory of classes available nearby.